KyleAMathews/mutations/ai-memory.md

   - splice using array_cat and array slicing
   - Advanced operations (sort, filter, map)

+### Transaction Batching

+- Multiple updates in the same frame (microtask) are batched into a single transaction
+- The Collection class maintains a `currentTransaction` that's shared across all updates in the frame
+- Updates are collected and committed at the end of the frame using `queueMicrotask`
+- The mutation callback receives a single mutation that combines all changes:
+  - Type is based on the first operation (e.g., 'insert')
+  - Item reflects the final state after all updates
+- This approach ensures efficient batching while maintaining proper state management

+### Browser and Node.js Compatibility

+- Core functionality relies on standard features:
+  - `queueMicrotask`: Available in all modern browsers and Node.js since v11.0.0
+  - `crypto.randomUUID()`: Available in modern browsers (Chrome 92+, Firefox 95+, Safari 15.4+) and Node.js v14.17.0+
+- Fallback implementation provided for `crypto.randomUUID()` using Math.random() for older environments
+- All other features (Proxies, Maps, Sets, etc.) are well-supported in modern environments

 ### Testing

 - Unit tests for each component